mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 ### Cypress' Docker image actually contains the software

 In a pattern I've only ever seen in end-to-end testing tools, the official Docker images for Cypress and Playwright don't actually contain the tools themselves.
-That is, the Cypress Docker image does not contain Cypress and the Playwright Docker image doesn't contain Playwright.
+That is, the Cypress Docker image does not contain Cypress, and the Playwright Docker image doesn't contain Playwright.

 Instead, the Docker images contain the _dependencies_ you need to install Playwright or Docker respectively.
 So when you're running the Playwright Docker image, you still have to install Playwright as part of your environment setup.